Mahanteshkumbar/Angular-8-Laravel-6-user-Login/README.md

 # Angular-8-Laravel-6-user-Login-token-authontication
 ## Angular 8+ and Laravel 6+ token based User Authentications For Beginner

-This is a Laravel 6.X adminpanel starter project with roles-permissions management based on Spatie Laravel-permission package, AdminBSB - Material Design theme and also has jquery Datatables.
+This is a Angaular 8.* and Laravel 6.X admin panel starter project with token based authontication, Anagular Lazyloading, Server Side Error handling, Reactive Forms and Laravel CORS managing.

 # Installation laravelAngularApi
 It is a full Laravel project that you should use as a starter project and implement your own functions.